mdrosophila/data/README.md

         names(mergefile3)<-tolower(names(mergefile3))

-        ##Creates a second, independent tidy data set with the average of
+        ##5.Creates a second, independent tidy data set with the average of
         ##each variable for each activity and each subject.
         ##Melt data based on activity and subject
         ##caculate mean of other variables based on activity and subject